The Ultimate Guide To El Tunco El Salvador

 I couldn’t help myself when I spotted the pool and started nodding “Yes, we’ll take it” to Andrew.

 And we hadn’t even seen the room yet.

 All the rooms face a central pathway making it easy to chat to your neighbour.
 There’s a real sense of community here and we were invited to a fish dinner the first night we arrived.

 It was this relaxed community atmosphere that had us staying there much longer than we intended.

 That.
 And the incredible value for money.
-If you stay for 22 nights it’s $US17 a night for two people!

 It wasn’t just us who felt this way though.
 We met an American who has been living at La Guitarra for six years!